restraint-harness/restraint/docs/commands.rst

  *  T:   2 [/kernel/misc/gdb-simple                         ] Completed: PASS
  *  T:   3 [restraint/vmstat                                ] Running
  *  T:   3 [restraint/vmstat                                ] Completed

-The argument ``--restraint-path`` passes the directory from which to run `restraintd` from.
-By default, the installed image is executed but it is best to provide a path where your restraint repo is pulled and ``restraintd`` image is built.

-You can pass ``-v`` for more verbose output which will show every task reported.
-If you pass another ``-v`` you will get the output from the tasks written to your screen as well.

 All of this information is also stored in the job.xml which in this case is stored in the ./simple_job.07 directory.